How to Develop an eLearning Program for Your Organization

 From hardware to software, you have so many options to incorporate technology into your training program, but you need to be conscious of your budget, timeline, and learners.
 It’s essential to know your audience and their capabilities.

 - Hardware: Computers, Tablets, Headsets, Headphones, Speakers, Video Cameras, Microphones

 - Software: LMS, File Sharing, Document Creation, Presentation Tools, Video/Audio Editing

-Don’t invest in a fleet of tablets to launch a program for employees that already have computers they use all day, or even more importantly, don’t expect your students the master a new technology they have never used before.
+Don’t invest in a fleet of tablets to launch a program for employees that already have computers they use all day, and even more importantly, don’t expect your learners to master a new technology they’ve never used before.

 Read More: How To Make eLearning More Learner-Centric

 Gather everything you currently have and audit what worked and what didn’t; there may be opportunities to evolve materials you already have into a new format.

 This is also a great time to line up your subject matter experts, internally or externally, to see what kind of role they can play in the development and launch of your new program.

 Now that you know your topics, goals, and what you currently have on hand, it’s time to develop your content and materials for your new training program.
 Depending on your budget, you may be able to leverage your learning development partner for some of this work or perhaps hire internally for this task.